 What Makes a Cartoon Great?

 Some of the best cartoonists in the world produce scathing commentaries on world events.
-They make people think, and they use humour to raise awareness of political issues.
+They make people think, and they use humor to raise awareness of political issues.
 Grosz, Daumier, Nast, and

-Gulbransson are talented artists, and to call what they produce “cartoons”, with the childish connotations that term has today, is a shame.
+Gulbransson is talented artists, and to call what they produce “cartoons”, with the childish connotations that term has today, is a shame.

 What is it that makes cartoons great?
 There’s no one secret formula for producing cartoons.
 Comical mockery, when done tastefully, is an amazing art form, but if that’s all that a cartoonist is doing then why don’t they become a comedian instead?

 Some cartoonists achieve this goal with clever caricatures.
-Others use color or computer art, or combine photography and line drawings to create complex scenes.
-The definition of cartoons is becoming increasingly broad and you don’t need to rely on line art if that’s not your strong point.
+Others use color or computer art or combine photography and line drawings to create complex scenes.
+The definition of cartoons is becoming increasingly broad and you don’t need to rely on online art if that’s not your strong point.
 An unreal world, if it is compelling, can be even effective than a realistic one.